-The health risks of smoking are well-known, but for people with diabetes, smoking is a serious risk factor for numerous health issues.
-Smoking can increase the risk of complications and may even trigger type 2 diabetes.
+For people with diabetes, smoking is a serious risk factor for numerous health issues.
+It can increase the risk of complications and may even trigger type 2 diabetes.

 Learn more about the links between smoking and diabetes, as well as how to minimize the effects, here.

 Lifestyle choices are a major risk factor for type 2 diabetes and its complications.
 Smoking may be one of these choices.

 According to the CDC, people who smoke are

 Smoking can also make it harder to manage diabetes for those who already have it.

 - sustaining damage to cells and tissues, increasing the risk of inflammation

 - introducing free radicals, leading to oxidative stress and cell damage